-The Company maintains two Credit and Security Agreements, as amended (the "Agreements"), with Wells Fargo Bank, National Association ("Wells Fargo"), which provide the Company with a line of credit of up to \$15.0 million in the aggregate.
-The line of credit can be increased to an amount up to \$20.0 million upon the request of the Company pursuant to the amendment described below (the "Credit Facility").
-In addition, Wells Fargo has provided the Company with a non-revolving capital expenditure line of credit up to \$0.5 million to acquire additional eligible equipment for use in the Company's business pursuant to the amendment described below.
-As of March 31, 2015, the Company had not requested that the maximum line amount be increased to an aggregate of \$20.0 million pursuant to the Agreements.
+The Company maintains two Credit and Security Agreements, as amended (the "Credit Agreements"), with Wells Fargo Bank, National Association ("Wells Fargo"), which provide the Company with a line of credit of up to \$20.0 million in the aggregate.
+As previously disclosed, the twelfth amendment to the Credit Agreements provided the Company the right, under certain circumstances, to increase the borrowing capacity available under the Company's revolving lines of credit to an aggregate maximum of \$20.0 million from an aggregate maximum of \$15.0 million (the "Accordion Feature").
+In addition, Wells Fargo has provided the Company with a non-revolving capital expenditure line of credit up to \$0.5 million to acquire additional eligible equipment for use in the Company's business.
+Effective as of June 30, 2015, the Company exercised the Accordion Feature, thereby increasing the maximum borrowing capacity available to a maximum of \$20.0 million.
 The amount actually available to the Company may be less and may vary from time to time depending on, among other factors, the amount of its eligible inventory and accounts receivable.
 As security for the payment and performance of the Credit Facility, the Company granted a security interest in favor of Wells Fargo in substantially all of the assets of the Company.
-One of the Agreements will terminate in accordance with its terms on September 1, 2017 and the other one will terminate on September 30, 2017.
+One of the Credit Agreements will terminate in accordance with its terms on September 1, 2017 and the other one will terminate on September 30, 2017.